 DPS Detectives Unit 863-3412 or 863-9956

 DPS Detectives are on-call and are responsible for meeting with and interviewing victim/witnesses.
 Detectives also offer case follow-up and assistance with pursuing criminal charges.
 If a case requires communication with another police agency, Brown Detectives will coordinate with external police departments to assist a victim.
-Our detectives receive specialized training in the areas of sexual assault and trauma and domestic violence.
+Our detectives receive specialized training in the areas of sexual assault, trauma and domestic violence.

 DPS Law Enforcement Advocate 863-2542

 A law enforcement advocate is available to provide victim advocacy and support to persons who report they have been a victim of a crime.
-Services available include individual and workplace safety planning, review of victim rights, assistance with obtaining restraining orders, and referrals to external victim service providers as warranted.
+Services available include individual and workplace safety planning, review of victim rights, court accompaniment, assistance with obtaining restraining orders, and referrals to external victim service providers as warranted.

 Back to top